iagox86/skullsecurity.org/_authors/mtgarden.md

 ---
 short_name: mtgarden
+author: mtgarden
 name: Matt Gardenghi
 layout: author
 ---

-Matt contributed a bunch of SkullSecurity blogs in the old, old days when we met during a SANS class.

-This space will be for his profile, if he wants one!
+Matt took a SANS class with Ron back in like 2005, and used to hang out with us in IRC.
+He contributed a couple of cool blogs way back then!